Besov spaces and Schatten class Hankel operators for Hardy and Paley--Wiener spaces in higher dimensions: Introduction

-Finding the correct decomposition $\{E^i_j\}$ of a domain $\Omega$, or, equivalently, demonstrating that $\Omega$ is admissible, is a challenging task.
-It is not trivial to extend Theorem~\ref{thm:mainsmooth} to Euclidean balls in $\mathbb{R}^n$, $n \geq 3$.
-Nor do we know what the decomposition $\{E^i_j\}$ should look like for non-simple polytopes, such as the square-based pyramid $P = \{(x_1,x_2,x_3)\in\mathbb{R}^{3} \, : \, |x_1|+|x_2|< x_3, x_3\in (0,1)\}$.
-These outstanding problems seem very interesting.
-Related questions on floating bodies have been studied extensively within convex analysis \cite{SW90}; in particular, we will make use of Schmuckenschl\"{a}ger's results \cite{MR1194970} on the level sets of $\omega_{\Omega}$.

 This paper is organized as follows.
 In Section~\ref{sec:besovspace} we lay out the fundamental properties of the weight function $\omega_\Omega$, and we develop our framework for Besov spaces $B^s_{p,q}(\Omega)$.
-In Section~\ref{sec:suf} we establish sufficient conditions for Schatten class membership of $\Ha_{\varphi}^{\sigma,\tau}$ when $p \in \{1, 2, \infty\}$, which in conjunction with interpolation yields results for $1 < p < \infty$.
+In Section~\ref{sec:suf} we establish sufficient conditions for Schatten class membership of $\Ha_{\varphi}^{\sigma,\tau}$ when $p \in \{1, 2, \infty\}$, which in conjunction with interpolation yields results for $1 \leq p < \infty$.
 In Section~\ref{sec:nec} we prove the necessity of the Besov space condition.
-In Section~\ref{sec:smooth} we treat smooth domains with positive curvature, and in Section~\ref{sec:poly} we consider polytopes.
+In Section~\ref{sec:smooth} we treat smooth domains with positive curvature, and in Section~\ref{sec:poly} we consider the product Hardy spaces and Paley--Wiener spaces of polytopes.
+In Section~\ref{sec:open} we discuss some of the many open problems raised by our work.